aartics/aartics_portfolio/README.md

 ![alt text](aartics/img/readme_panoramicdome.jpg "image of viewer inside and outside panoramic dome")

-Information of various types and hierarchies (ordinal and quantitative data) can be visualized as heights of the polygons.
+Information of various types and hierarchies (qualitative or quantitative data) can be visualized as heights of the polygons.

 ![alt-text](aartics/img/readme_data_heights.jpg "image of viewer seeing heights of data in perspective")